bobf/rspec-documentation/rspec-documentation/pages/000-Introduction.md

 * Define a `subject` for each test.
 * Run the provided `rspec-documentation` command.

 There is no _DSL_ to learn and vanilla _RSpec_ examples are used to generate inputs and outputs.
-No _Markdown_ language extensions are used, simply define the language of a fenced code block as `rspec` in any `.md` file and _RSpecDocumentation_ will do the rest.
+No _Markdown_ language extensions are used, simply define the language of a fenced code block as `rspec` in any `.md` file and _RSpec Documentation_ will do the rest.

 ## Quick Example